DataWeightsAndCombination

 Option 3: For CASA <=4.4 statwt does not take channel-specific flagging into account, only flags that apply to all channels.
 Thus, the user must avoid flagged channels with the fitspw parameter.
 Additionally, strong line emission must be avoided.
 Provided these conditions are met, our tests suggest that the weights produced by statwt are too low by a factor of 2 compared to the expected values.
 Both of these statwt issues will be fixed as of CASA 4.5.

-As a consequence, for online Hanning smoothed data with no online channel averaging, the average value of the weights resulting from Options 1 and 3 will appear to approximately match (see M100 examples), but for erroneous reasons.
+As a consequence, for online Hanning smoothed data with no online channel averaging, the average value of the weights resulting from Options 1 and 3 will appear to approximately match (see M100_Band3_Combine_6.6.1#Checking_the_weights_and_concatenating_the_data examples), but for erroneous reasons.

 Our investigation into these matters continues so if the absolute weights are important to you, check back here or send a helpdesk ticket with your inquiry.